 Electric bikes exploded in popularity last year and are expected to trend throughout 2020 as well.
 It wasn’t too long ago when there were only a small handful of styles to choose from – but in just under a year, ebike designs have drastically changed, giving us fun in variety.

 You can find electronic bikes in the form of mountain bikes, fat tires, foldable, and road bikes.
 For urbanites, there’s everything from electric commuter bikes to assisted cargo bikes.
 In addition to making ebikes more user friendly, the cost of owning one of these handy items have become increasingly affordable for the casual rider.
 More significantly, customizable apps, something that used to be reserved for only the most expensive and exclusive brands, have become more readily available.

 While the possibilities of different types of ebikes become seemingly endless, new and seasoned riders should be properly informed that no single “best electric bike” exists.
 We have the examples to prove that.

 To see how ebikes stack up against last year’s models, check out the Best Ebikes of 2019.

 Best Overall Electric Bike

-The ENVO 2020 have been significantly improved since last year’s model, including a stronger frame, a more powerful battery, and upgrades made in hydraulic breaks.
+The ENVO 2020 have been significantly improved since last year’s model, including a stronger frame, a more powerful battery, and upgrades made in hydraulic brakes.
 The motor is extremely reliable and durable, combining a max torque of 60Nm.
 With 500 watts of power, the top speed is 32km/h.
 Despite the powerful motor, this ebike still manages to be reasonably lightweight at 21 kilograms.
 In addition, there are more size and colour varieties to choose from to further customize your ebike.

 It is priced very competitively at $2,479 and is one of the most economical ebikes on the list that hasn’t sacrificed comfort or performance.
 When you look at the best value for your money, there is no doubt that the best electrical bike you can get is the ENVO 2020.
 It stands out in every category which is why we believe it’s the best all-around ebike available on the market today.

 Best Small Electric Bike